-So, let's get to it.
+So let's get to it.
 What makes a logo effective?
 To answer the question scientifically, we have to frame the response in terms of how our brains process logos.
 That is, we need to design for the brain.
-With this, we can say a logo is effective when it triggers the following four cognitive events in order.
-One.
-Attention.
+With this, we can see a logo is effective when it triggers the following four cognitive events in order.
+One: Attention.
 An effective logo grabs attention.
 It's a noisy world out there with a lot of things competing for people's attention.

-If a logo isn't noticed, then everything else is mute.
-Two.
-Response.
+If a logo isn't noticed, then everything else is moot.
+Two: Response.
 An effective logo elicits an appropriate emotional response.
-Generally this simply means people like it at a gut level without thinking about it.
-Three, meaning,an effective logo expresses appropriate meanings.
-Logos represent brand values.
-So it's important that the meanings expressed align to those values.
-Four, memory.
+Generally, this simply means people like it at a gut level, without thinking about it.
+Three: Meaning.
+An effective logo expresses appropriate meanings.
+Logos represent brand values, so it's important that the meanings expressed align to those values.

 Four: Memory.
 An effective logo is easily recognized and recalled.
 If people can't recognize or recall your logo, then any benefits will be short-lived, indeed.
 I call this the ARMM Model.
 ARMM is an acronym to help you remember these four cognitive events in their proper order.
 A for Attention, R for Response, M for Meaning, and another M for Memory.

 You can get everything else right about a logo design.
 You can make it pretty, simple, timeless, and scalable.
 But if it doesn't get high marks across the ARMM categories, it won't be effective.
 Period.
 Correspondingly, how high a logo design scores across the ARMM categories gives you a good way to predict its effectiveness.
 So you can forget everything you've learned about what makes logos successful.
 All you need to know is ARMM.